eclipse-kura/kura/docs/cloud-platform/raw-cloud-connection.md

 * **Priority**: The priority of the messages.
 0 is highest priority.
 This parameter is related to the DataService component of the cloud stack.

 The `RawMqttPublisher` will consider only the body field of the [KuraPayload](https://download.eclipse.org/kura/docs/api/5.5.0/apidocs/org/eclipse/kura/message/KuraPayload.html)s submitted for publishing.
-All other KuraPayload fields like the metrics and position information will be discarded.
+All other KuraPayload fields like metrics or position information will be discarded.

 The received KuraPayload body field will be used as the payload of the published messages without any modification.